Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 biased and/or non-representative, then also the cross-validation might not reveal the true accuracy of a technique.
-However, if the sampling design has been generated using some unbiased design based sampling (e.g. random sampling), randomly taken subsets will be an unbiased estimators of the true mapping accuracy.
+However, if the sampling design has been generated using some unbiased design based sampling (e.g. random sampling), randomly seleced subsets will provide unbiased estimators of the true mapping accuracy.

 *“Models can only be evaluated in relative terms, and their predictive value is always open to question.
 The primary value of models is heuristic.”* [@Oreskes04021994]
-Hence also in soil mapping accuracy assessment should only be considered in relative terms.
+Hence, also in soil mapping, accuracy assessment should only be considered in relative terms.
 Each evaluation of soil mapping accuracy might give somewhat different numbers, so it is often a good idea to repeat the evaluation multiple times.
 Also cross-validation